nath1295/LLMFlex/docs/markdown/llmplus/Tools/web_search_tool.md

 Classes
 -------

-`WebSearchTool(embeddings: llmplus.Embeddings.base_embeddings.BaseEmbeddingsToolkit, name: str = 'web_search', description: str = 'This tool is for doing searches on the internet for facts or most updated information via a search engine.\nInput of this tool should be a search query. \nOutput of this tool is the answer of your input question.', search_engine: Literal['duckduckgo'] = 'duckduckgo', verbose: bool = True)`
+`WebSearchTool(embeddings: Type[llmplus.Embeddings.base_embeddings.BaseEmbeddingsToolkit], name: str = 'web_search', description: str = 'This tool is for doing searches on the internet for facts or most updated information via a search engine.\nInput of this tool should be a search query. \nOutput of this tool is the answer of your input question.', search_engine: Literal['duckduckgo'] = 'duckduckgo', verbose: bool = True)`
 :   This is the tool class for doing web search.

     Initialise teh web search tool.

     Args:
-        embeddings (BaseEmbeddingsToolkit): Embeddings to use for creating template name (str, optional): Name of the tool.
+        embeddings (Type[BaseEmbeddingsToolkit]): Embeddings to use for creating template name (str, optional): Name of the tool.
 Defaults to 'web_search'. description (str, optional): Description of the tool.
 Defaults to WEB_SEARCH_TOOL_DESCRIPTION. search_engine (Literal[&#39;duckduckgo&#39;], optional): Name of the search engine of the tool.
 Defaults to 'duckduckgo'.